graze/signal-counter/README.md

 signalCounter
 =============

-Embedded Raspberry Pi system for counting and recording input signals on the GPIO header, submitting them via HTTP
+Embedded Raspberry Pi system for counting and recording input signals on the GPIO header, submitting them via HTTP.

+Written for recording the output of a 24v PLC light gate sensor, the interface for which can be found here: http://123d.circuits.io/circuits/275120-24v-sensor-input-to-raspberry-pi-gpio

 ##Operation##
 Each time a signal is detected, the current timestamp is written to a file in CSV format.
 The application then attempts to POST the contents of the CSV file to an HTTP endpoint.
 Included in the request is the MAC address of the Raspberry Pi's eth0 interface.
 This is for identification purposes.